• Reading time:29 mins read

 • Lightweight leather.

-• Form moulded.
+• Form molded.

 • Reinforced top opening for easy reholstering.